 Site Director, NSF University of Miami CARTA

 Dr. Mitsunori Ogihara is Director of Workforce Development and Education for IDSC and Site Director for NSF University of Miami CARTA.
 A Professor of Computer Science, Prof. Ogihara also holds secondary appointments in the Department of Electrical and Computer Engineering in the College of Engineering, and in the Department of Music Media and Industry in the Frost School of Music.
-He joined the University of Miami in 2007 as Professor in the Department of Computer Science and as Program Director of the Big Data Analytics & Data Mining Program for the Center for Computational Science (now the Insitute for Data Science and Computing IDSC).
+He joined the University of Miami in 2007 as Professor in the Department of Computer Science and as Program Director of the Big Data Analytics & Data Mining Program for the Center for Computational Science (now IDSC).
 More recently, he served as Associate Dean for Digital Library Innovation in the College of Arts and Sciences.

 Dr. Ogihara obtained his PhD in Information Sciences from the Tokyo Institute of Technology in 1993.
 From 1994 to 2007, he was a Computer Science faculty member at the University of Rochester, where he was promoted to Associate Professor with tenure in 1998, and to Full Professor in 2002.
 He also served as Chair of the Department from 1999 to 2007.